att/rcloud/doc/1.5/guidoc/doc.md

 ### Recent Notebooks

-Access recent notebooks via the Recent link in the Notebooks titlebar:
+Access your recently opened notebooks via the Recent link in the Notebooks titlebar:

 ![recent](img/recent.png)